 He wasn’t alone on the track that day.
-Two teammates guided Bannister, preventing him from starting out too quickly and tiring later on—until, by design, they dropped out in the final laps.
+Two teammates guided Bannister, preventing him from starting out too quickly and tiring too early—until, by design, they dropped out in the final laps.
 One man’s victory is rarely his alone.

 A recent athletic competition proves my point.

 Like many of my classmates, I chose to participate in this year’s MBAT, a three-day mini-Olympics drawing 1,700 students from Europe’s top business schools, hosted annually by HEC Paris.
-There is running, dancing, rock climbing, and more—even a battle of the bands.
+Among the 25 sports and activities on offer, there is running, rowing, rock climbing, and rugby—even a battle of the bands.

 I wanted to win the men’s cross country race.
 So I trained.
 I did time trials.
 I converted miles to kilometers and predicted splits and finish times for the seven-kilometer course we would run in Paris.
 As the MBAT neared, I ran sprints.
 I ran trails.
 I joined Pablo, our men’s cross country team captain, for a breathtaking run to the Column of Victory at Blenheim Palace and back.

 When our bus left for France, we were ready.

 On race day, our men’s team formed a tight pack at the starting line.
 Pablo, a marathoner from Mexico, had recruited three other Americans, a Norwegian, a Swiss, and a Brit to join us.
 As runners from Cambridge and other schools crowded around us, I thought of the 1924 Paris Olympics scenes from the classic movie Chariots of Fire.
 It was old-school rivalry at its best.